Correspondence with Creative Scotland re progress on the recommendations of the independent review

 We have written to Iain Munro, Chief Executive of Creative Scotland, to request an update on the process and timescales for implementing the recommendations of the Independent Review of Creative Scotland.
-The text of that letter is below.
+The text of that letter is below, followed by the response from Iain Munro.

 Dear Iain,